 In 1914, two young mothers abandon their children at an orphanage in Montreal.
 These children, Pierrot and Rose, grow up together and form an irrepressible bond despite the abuse of the nuns caring for them.
 Before long, their respective talents come to light: Pierrot is a piano prodigy, while Rose is an incredible performer.
-For a time, the pair of them travel around the city entertaining the wealthy in order to raise money for the orphanage, but when the pair are teenagers, they are abruptly separated, and the looming threat of the Great Depression drives a further wedge between them.
+For a time, the pair of them travel around the city entertaining the wealthy in order to raise money for the orphanage, but as teenagers they are abruptly separated, and the looming threat of the Great Depression drives a further wedge between them.
 Despite the entire world seemingly conspiring to keep the two apart, however, Pierrot and Rose are determined to find each other again and make their childhood dreams of running the world's most spectacular circus show a reality.

 This book provides examples of: